 Treating Dog Ear Infection

-When Magical-Dawg began scratching his ear, and yelping if bumped on that side—even tilting his head that direction—I suspected he had a painful dog ear infection.
+When Bravo-Dawg began scratching his ear, and yelping if bumped on that side—even tilting his head that direction—I suspected he had a painful dog ear infection.
 It’s the first one he’s had, and I knew this was something that needed veterinary care sooner, rather than later.

 Dogs (and cats) are prone to ear infections because of the conformation of the ear itself.
 Human ear canals are straight.
 But the pet’s ear canal is shaped like an L. Debris and moisture can become trapped in the foot of that L, creating a perfect percolating environment for nasty agents to set up housekeeping.